- 8ft 5" (2570mm) Wide Dwarf Wall Greenhouse

 - 12 Year Warranty

 Our collection includes models from three trusted UK manufacturers.
-The Vitavia Cassandra Dwarf Wall Greenhouse features a powder-coated black aluminium frame with 3mm toughened safety glass and comes with a 12-year warranty.
-For gardeners wanting colour options, both the Elite Dwarf Wall 6ft Wide Greenhouse and Elite Dwarf Wall 8ft Wide Greenhouse are available in ten powder-coated finishes with built-in gutters and sliding double doors backed by a 10-year warranty.
-The premium Swallow Kingfisher Dwarf Wall Greenhouse uses thermowood timber frames in your choice of ten painted finishes and includes full-length slatted staging, automatic roof vents, and free professional installation with a 12-year guarantee.
+The Vitavia Cassandra features a powder-coated black aluminium frame with 3mm toughened safety glass.
+For gardeners wanting colour options, the Elite Dwarf Wall range offers ten finishes and customisable designs.
+The premium Swallow Kingfisher uses thermowood timber frames and includes free professional installation.

 A dwarf wall brick greenhouse sits on a low masonry wall (usually 762mm high) rather than reaching the ground.
 The brick base stores heat, keeping the interior 3–5°C warmer than all-glass designs and offering extra stability and protection against accidental damage.